alsalafiyyah/alsalafiyyah.github.io/_posts/rulership/2020-09-04-believing-have-right-to-break-the-laws-by-rulers.md

 locale: en
 note: false
 uid: believing-have-right-to-break-the-laws-by-rulers
-excerpt: "This is Batil (null and void) and Munkar.
+summary: "This is Batil (null and void) and Munkar.
 I have already said that it is not permissible to rebel against rulers or to change matters with your hand."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz